onnx/onnx/docs/TestCoverage.md

 </details>

+### Xor
-### XorThere are 2 test cases, listed as following:
+There are 2 test cases, listed as following:
 <details>
 <summary>xor</summary>